yugorpauldev/alx-airbnb-database/database-adv-script/README.md

+# Task Summary – Airbnb Advanced SQL

-# Task 0: Write Complex Queries with Joins
+## Task 0: Write Complex Queries with Joins

-## ✅ Objective

-Learn how to combine data from multiple tables using SQL JOINs.
-This task focuses on INNER JOIN, LEFT JOIN, and FULL OUTER JOIN to connect tables like `User`, `Booking`, `Property`, and `Review`.
+- Practice INNER JOIN, LEFT JOIN, and FULL OUTER JOIN

----

-## 🔧 What You’ll Learn

-- The structure and purpose of JOINs
-- How to write INNER JOINs to get matching records from two tables
+- Use JOINs to combine data from `User`, `Booking`, `Property`, and `Review` tables
-- How to use LEFT JOINs to include unmatched rows from the left table
+- Learn how to include unmatched records (LEFT/FULL OUTER JOIN)
-- How to use FULL OUTER JOINs to include all rows from both tables

----

-## 🔍 JOIN Types Used

-### 🔹 INNER JOIN
-Returns only the records that have matching values in both tables.

-### 🔸 LEFT JOIN
-Returns all records from the left table, and matched records from the right table.
-If no match, returns NULLs.

-### 🔻 FULL OUTER JOIN
-Returns all records when there is a match in one of the tables.
-If there’s no match, the missing side returns NULL.
+## Task 1: Practice Subqueries
+- Use correlated subqueries to:
+  - Find properties with average rating > 4.0
+  - Find users with more than 3 bookings

+## Task 2: Apply Aggregations and Window Functions
+- Use `COUNT` and `GROUP BY` to get total bookings per user
+- Use `RANK()` and `ROW_NUMBER()` to rank properties by number of bookings

+## Task 3: Implement Indexes for Optimization
+- Identify frequently queried columns
+- Use `CREATE INDEX` to improve performance
+- Use `EXPLAIN` or `ANALYZE` to compare before and after

+## Task 4: Optimize Complex Queries
+- Write and refactor multi-table queries
+- Eliminate unnecessary joins and check performance with `EXPLAIN`

+## Task 5: Partitioning Large Tables
+- Use `PARTITION BY RANGE` on the `Booking` table (based on `start_date`)
+- Test performance improvements for date-range queries

+## Task 6: Monitor and Refine Performance
+- Use `EXPLAIN ANALYZE` or `SHOW PROFILE` to detect bottlenecks
+- Suggest indexes or schema improvements and report observed gains

 ---